About Us

 Voice (Classical and Music Theater)

 D.M.A. in Voice Performance, Shenandoah Conservatory, Winchester, VA.
 M.M. in Voice Performance/Pedagogy, University of North Carolina, Greensboro, NC.
-A.B. in Music, Coker College, Hartsville, SC.
-Member of The National Association of Teachers of Singing and College Music Society.
+A.B. in Music, Coker College.

+Member of the National Association of Teachers of Singing and Performing Arts Medicine Coalition of San Francisco.
 For all genres of vocal music, Dr. Johnson's teaching is grounded in bel canto technique.
 She enjoys working with both beginner and advanced students and has over 30 years teaching experience, including K-12 general/choral music and college-level Applied Voice.
-Her former students are performing, teaching, and attending graduate schools including Eastman School of Music.
-Dr. Johnson has special interest in psychology and singing and was invited to give a poster presentation of her dissertation research for the Pan European Voice Conference at the Royal Academy of Music in London in 2005.
-As a performer, she specializes in Oratorio and Art Song.
+Her former students are performing and teaching.
+As part of her ongoing interest in the psychological aspects of singing stemming from her doctoral research, she has lectured widely in London and in the United States.
+In addition to several scholarly articles regarding psychology and singing she published a children's book about stage fright, The Little Fish Who was Afraid to Swim (Author House, 2008).
+As a performer, she specializes in the Oratorio and Art Song repertoire.